armand-janssen/openapi-to-plantuml/README.md

 ```

 # TODO
-- add command line option to show/hide details of attributes
 - refactor / cleanup code
+- expand example with extra files
+- test loading the openapi yaml, instead of the vehicle.yaml